Durian: Thai varieties

-Mon Thong is the most commercially sought after, for its thick, full-bodied creamy and mild sweet-tasting flesh with relatively moderate smell emitted and smaller seeds, while Chanee is the best in terms of its resistance to infection by Phytophthora palmivora.
-Kan Yao is somewhat less common, but prized for its longer window of time when it is both sweet and odourless at the same time.
-Among all the cultivars in Thailand, five are currently in large-scale commercial cultivation: Chanee, Mon Thong, Kan Yao, Ruang, and Kradum.
+In Thailand, 'Mon Thong' is the most commercially sought after cultivar, for its thick, full-bodied creamy and mild sweet-tasting flesh with moderate smell and smaller seeds, while 'Chanee' is most resistant to infection by Phytophthora palmivora.
+'Kan Yao' is less common, but prized for its longer window of time when it is both sweet and odourless.
+Among the cultivars in Thailand, five are currently in large-scale commercial cultivation: 'Chanee', 'Mon Thong', 'Kan Yao', 'Ruang', and 'Kradum'.

-By 2007, Thai government scientist Songpol Somsri had crossbred more than ninety varieties of durian to create Chantaburi No. 1, a cultivar without the characteristic odour.
+By 2007, Thai government scientist Songpol Somsri had crossbred more than ninety varieties of durian to create 'Chantaburi No. 1', a cultivar without the characteristic odour.
 Another hybrid, Chantaburi No. 3, develops the odour about three days after the fruit is picked, which enables an odourless transport yet satisfies consumers who prefer the pungent odour.
-On 22 May 2012, two other cultivars from Thailand that also lack the usual odour, Long Laplae and Lin Laplae, were presented to the public by Yothin Samutkhiri, governor of Uttaradit Province from where these cultivars were developed locally, while he announced the dates for the annual durian fair of Laplae District, and the name given to each cultivar.
+In 2012, two odourless cultivars, 'Long Laplae' and 'Lin Laplae', were presented to the public by Yothin Samutkhiri, governor of Thailand's Uttaradit province where they were developed.

+Philippine varieties

+Uncultivated durian trees found in Mindanao are known as "native" varieties.
+They have large seeds and thin flesh that is white or yellow.
+They are strong-tasting and generally more expensive than hybrids due to their rarity.

+The two most popular cultivars in the Philippines are 'Arancillo' ('ACC.1497') and 'Puyat', both are hybrids descended from native durians and the 'Chanee' cultivar of Thailand.
+Other Philippine cultivars include 'Alcon Fancy', 'Duyaya', 'Umali', 'UPLB Gold', 'Atabrine' ('DES806'), 'DES1545', 'Kimbangan', 'Lacson 1' and 'Lacson 2', 'Malagkit', 'S7', 'S1', 'Mamer' ('DES916', a native variety from Calinan), and 'Galang Durian 69'.

+Thornless cultivars of durian are being developed in the Philippines, after wild genetic mutations were discovered in Davao de Oro.
+However, these varieties remain unpopular because they are inferior in taste to other cultivars.

+Durio graveolens, a durian species native to the Philippines, is known under different local names based on the flesh color: dugyan (red), manakuka (orange), and luod (white).
+Luod is often regarded as sweeter and superior in taste to Durio zibethinus, but they are not commercially cultivated due to their small sizes.